yefga/YFGNetwork/README.md

 ## Overview

 YFGNetwork is a lightweight yet powerful networking framework built with Domain-Driven Design in mind.
 It’s designed to help you focus on building features, not fighting boilerplate.
 With type-safe API definitions and built-in support for things like request interception, response validation, and automatic retries, it takes care of the boring stuff so you can move faster.
-Thanks to its protocol-oriented architecture, it’s also easy to test, customize, and scale as your app grows.

 ## Features